October 05, 2021

 It is important to note that DAFs and private foundations are not mutually exclusive.
 It is common for private foundations and foundation trustees to establish DAF accounts as a complement.
 Some foundations use DAFs for foreign grantmaking or to achieve a higher degree of privacy with respect to grantmaking.
 Others use DAFs to give trustees the flexibility to support nonprofits that do not necessarily align with the foundation’s funding priorities, or to expose the next generation of leaders to philanthropy before they join the board.
 Smaller foundations may benefit from winding down and converting to one or more DAF accounts.
 Although private foundations can transfer assets to DAFs, DAFs generally may not transfer assets to private foundations.

-If you have any questions, please reach out to your Glenmede Relationship Manager or email EFSolutions@Glenmede.com.
+If you’re interested in exploring year-end giving opportunities, please contact your Glenmede Relationship Manager or email PhilanthropicAdvisory@Glenmede.com.